ped-dyn-emp/PeTrack/docs/source/tracking/setting-up.md

 ## General Settings

-At the top of the tracking tab, you can find the general settings (image) of tracking.
+At the top of the tracking tab, you can find the general settings of tracking.
 In the end you have two options to apply the tracking to your project.